swosu/stf-ace/MTOL - Master Turnover Log/2016/06 - June/June.md

 * Continued research on Schannel error & found something for removing TSL, but large security risk so will not do
 * Adding HDDs & Backup structure to pre-existing system
 * Watched Instructional Videos:
-  * Intro to Web Administration by Eli the Computer Guy
+  * Intro to Web Administration by Eli the Computer Guy (Finished Watching)
-  * Network Cabling by Eli the Computer Guy
+  * Network Cabling by Eli the Computer Guy (Finished Watching)
-  * Physical Network Segmentation by Eli the Computer Guy
+  * Physical Network Segmentation by Eli the Computer Guy (Finished Watching)

 ####Errors
 * Error ID#36888, Source: Schannel (MOST FREQUENTLY OCCURRING)